hupe1980/vecgo/docs/architecture.md

 ### Safe-by-Default Metadata

-Vecgo uses **deep copy on insert** to prevent silent data corruption from external mutation:
+Vecgo uses **deep copy on insert** to prevent silent data corruption from external mutation.
+It also leverages Go 1.24's `unique` package for efficient string interning, significantly reducing memory usage for repetitive keys and string values.

 ```go
 // User code - metadata is safe after Insert()